shahjalal-labs/shahjalal-portfolio-v2/README.md

 > **Note:**
 > These preview images are located under the `src/assets/preview/` directory and can be replaced or updated to reflect future UI changes.

-## `Please view the live site for getting dynamic previews of the website.`
+## `Please view the live site for getting dynamic and updated preview of the website.`